Topological quantum thermometry: Preliminaries

-{\it Preliminaries}--- Let us consider a quantum system described by a Hamiltonian $\hat{H}_A$ in a thermal Gibbs state $\hat{\varrho}^A_{T_A}$ at an unknown temperature $T_A$, and a quantum thermometer described by a Hamiltonian $\hat{H}_B$ in a Gibbs state $\hat{\varrho}^B_{T_B}$.
-The quantum thermometer is coupled to system A to exchange energy.
-After a sufficiently long time, in an ideal scenario, when the larger system acts as a bath, the composite system reaches thermal equilibrium and is described by stationary density matrix $\hat{\rho}^{AB}$.
-The reduced density matrix of the thermometer $\hat{\rho}^B_T = \Tr_A[\hat{\rho}^{AB}]$ is a thermal state at temperature $T=T_A$, $\hat{\rho}^B_T \simeq \hat{\varrho}^B_{T}$.
-The measurement protocol is now prepared to estimate the temperature $T$, now encoded in the thermal state of the thermometer, with high precision as shown in Fig.~\ref{fig:Fig1}.
+Let us consider a thermal reservoir, being a quantum system described by a Hamiltonian $\hat{H}_A$ in a thermal Gibbs state $\hat{\varrho}^A_{T}$ at an unknown temperature $T$, and a quantum thermometer described by a Hamiltonian $\hat{H}_B$ in a pure ground state $\hat{\varrho}^B$.
+The quantum thermometer is then coupled to system A to exchange energy.
+After a sufficiently long time, in an ideal scenario, the composite system reaches thermal equilibrium and is described by stationary density matrix $\hat{\varrho}_T^{AB}$.
+The measurement protocol is now prepared on the reduced density matrix of the thermometer $\Tr_A[\hat{\varrho}_T^{AB}]\equiv \hat{\rho}^B_T$ to estimate the temperature $T$.
+The full measurement protocol consists of global thermometry, i.e., estimation of $T$ without prior knowledge about temperature, and local thermometry, which minimizes the standard deviation $\Delta T$ of the estimated temperature \cite{Correa2015, mehboudi2019thermometry}, which is however lower bounded by the quantum Cram\'er-Rao bound \cite{cramer1999mathematical, giovannetti2011advances} $\Delta T \ge 1/\sqrt{{\cal N}\mathcal{F}_T}$, where ${\cal N}$ is the prepared number of measurements and $\mathcal{F}_T$ is the quantum Fisher information \cite{helstrom1969quantum,braunstein1994statistical, Pezz__2018}.